thepkp/authento/README.md

-**AUTHENTO**: Authenticity Validator for Academia 🛡️ AUTHENTO is a digital platform designed to combat the problem of fake academic degrees and certificates.
-It provides a secure, scalable, and intelligent system for employers, institutions, and government bodies to verify the authenticity of documents in real-time.

-**Tech Stack 💻**
-Frontend: React (Vite), Tailwind CSS
-Backend: Supabase (PostgreSQL, Auth, Storage, Edge Functions) AI/OCR: Python, Tesseract / Google Vision API
-Blockchain: Solidity, Polygon (Mumbai Testnet), Ethers.js
-Chatbot: Dialogflow / Botpress

-**Core Project Workflow**
-Understanding how data flows through our system is crucial for integration.
-Here is the primary verification workflow:
-  Upload: An employer uploads a certificate image/PDF via the Frontend.
-  Store: The Frontend sends the file to the Backend, which saves it in Supabase Storage.
-  Extract: The Backend sends the file URL to the AI/OCR Service.
-The service processes it and returns structured JSON data (name, marks, etc.).
-  Compare: The Backend receives the OCR data and queries the Supabase Database for the trusted "golden record" of that certificate.
-  Verify: The Backend compares the OCR data with the database record.
-It can also call the Blockchain to verify the document's hash for an extra layer of security.
-  Respond: The Backend generates a final verdict (VALID, FORGERY_DETECTED, etc.) and sends it back to the Frontend.

-**Team Roles & Responsibilities 👥**
-1. Team Lead / Backend Integrator
-Work:
-Design and build the core backend using Supabase Edge Functions.
-Create RESTful APIs for user authentication, certificate uploads, and the verification engine.
-Integrate the outputs from the AI/OCR and Blockchain components into the main API response.
-Manage the GitHub repository, branching strategy, and deployment.

-Getting Started:
-Finalize the database schema and RLS policies.
-Build the initial POST /api/verify and POST /api/certificates endpoints with mock data.

-2. **Frontend Developer (UI/UX)**
-Work:
-Develop the user-facing portals for Students, Employers, and Admins using React and Tailwind CSS.
-Implement user authentication flows (signup/login).
-Create clean, responsive forms for document uploads and display detailed verification results.

-Getting Started:
+AUTHENTO: Authenticity Validator for Academia 🛡️
+SIH Problem ID: 25029

+A digital platform to combat the problem of fake academic degrees and certificates.
+It provides a secure and scalable system for employers, institutions, and government bodies to verify the authenticity of documents in real-time.

+✨ Key Features
+OCR Data Extraction: Automatically pulls key details from uploaded documents.

+Database Verification: Cross-references extracted data against a trusted database to flag mismatches.

+Role-Based Access: Secure portals for Students, Employers, and Admins.

+Admin Dashboard: Monitor verification trends, view logs, and manage a blacklist of offenders.

+Blockchain Support: Optional hash verification for an added layer of security.

+💻 Tech Stack
+Frontend: ⚛️ React (Vite), Tailwind CSS

+Backend: 🌲 Supabase (PostgreSQL, Auth, Storage, Edge Functions)

+AI/OCR: 🐍 Python, Tesseract / Google Vision API

+Blockchain: ⛓️ Solidity, Polygon (Mumbai Testnet), Ethers.js

+Chatbot: 🤖 Dialogflow / Botpress

+🚀 Core Verification Workflow
+Upload: A user uploads a document via the React Frontend.

+Store & Extract: The Backend saves the file to Supabase Storage and triggers the AI/OCR service.

+Compare: The Backend receives the extracted JSON data and compares it against the trusted record in the database.

+Verify: The Backend (optionally) verifies the document's hash on the Blockchain.

+Respond: A final verdict (VALID, FORGERY_DETECTED, etc.) is generated and sent back to the Frontend for display.

+👥 Team Roles & Responsibilities
+👤 1.
+Team Lead / Backend Integrator
+Key Responsibilities:

+Design and build the core backend APIs using Supabase Edge Functions.

+Integrate outputs from the AI/OCR and Blockchain services.

+Manage the GitHub repository and deployment pipeline.

+First Steps:

+Finalize the database schema and Row Level Security (RLS) policies.

+Build the initial POST /api/verify and POST /api/certificates endpoints.

+🎨 2.
+Frontend Developer (UI/UX)
+Key Responsibilities:

+Develop portals for Students, Employers, and Admins.

+Implement authentication flows and forms for document uploads.

+Display detailed verification results in a clean, user-friendly way.

+First Steps:

 Create wireframes for all major screens in Figma.

-Set up the React project using Vite.
+Set up the React project with Vite and Tailwind CSS.

-Build the static UI components for the Login and Upload pages.
+Build the static UI for the Login and Upload pages.

-3. **AI/OCR Specialist**
-Work:
+🧠 3.
+AI/OCR Specialist
+Key Responsibilities:

-Build a Python script/service to extract key details (Name, Roll No, Marks, etc.) from certificate images and PDFs.
+Build a service to extract key details (Name, Roll No, etc.) from documents.

 Clean and structure the extracted data into a reliable JSON format.

-Implement rules to detect obvious tampering (e.g., mismatched fonts, formatting issues).
+Implement rules to detect obvious tampering.

-Getting Started:
+First Steps:

-Test OCR libraries (like Tesseract) on sample certificate images.
+Test OCR libraries (e.g., Tesseract) on sample documents.

-Create a basic script that takes an image path and prints the extracted JSON.
+Create a basic script that takes an image and outputs a JSON object.

-Work with the Backend Lead to finalize the JSON output format (see API Contracts).
+Finalize the JSON output format with the Backend Lead (see API Contracts).

-4. **Blockchain Developer**
-Work:
+🔗 4.
+Blockchain Developer
+Key Responsibilities:

-Write and deploy a Solidity smart contract to the Polygon Mumbai testnet for storing certificate hashes.
+Write and deploy a Solidity smart contract for storing certificate hashes.

-Create functions in the contract to storeHash and verifyHash.
+Create storeHash and verifyHash functions in the contract.

-Provide a library or module for the backend to interact with the smart contract using Ethers.js.
+Provide a way for the backend to interact with the contract using Ethers.js.

-Getting Started:
+First Steps:

-Set up a development wallet (e.g., MetaMask) and get testnet MATIC from a faucet.
+Set up a development wallet and get testnet MATIC from a faucet.

-Write and deploy a simple "Hello World" contract to the testnet to confirm the setup.
+Deploy a simple test contract to the Polygon Mumbai testnet.
-Design the storeHash function.

-5. **Admin & Security Specialist**
+🔒 5.
+Admin & Security Specialist
-Work:
+Key Responsibilities:

-Implement role-based access control (RBAC) across the platform using Supabase Auth and RLS policies.
+Implement Role-Based Access Control (RBAC) using Supabase Auth and RLS.

-Build the Admin Dashboard UI to display analytics (e.g., verification stats), manage the user blacklist, and view logs.
+Build the Admin Dashboard for analytics, blacklisting, and logs.

-Ensure all APIs are secured and require proper authentication.
+Ensure all APIs are secure and require proper authentication.

-Getting Started:
+First Steps:

-Configure Supabase Auth settings (email providers, templates).
+Configure Supabase Auth settings (email providers, etc.).

-Write the initial SQL policies for the certificates table (e.g., "Students can only see their own certificates").
+Write initial RLS policies for the certificates table.

 Design the layout for the Admin Dashboard.

-6. **Chatbot + Documentation & Demo Lead**
+🤖 6.
+Chatbot + Documentation & Demo Lead
-Work:
+Key Responsibilities:

-Build a simple, helpful chatbot to answer frequently asked questions.
+Build a chatbot to answer frequently asked questions.

-Write clear, user-friendly documentation for the project's features.
+Write clear user guides and project documentation.

-Prepare the final presentation slides and a compelling demo script for the SIH evaluation.
+Prepare the final SIH presentation and demo script.

-Getting Started:
+First Steps:

 Create a list of potential user FAQs.

-Sign up for a service like Dialogflow or Botpress and create a new agent.
+Sign up for a service like Dialogflow or Botpress.

-Draft the project's "Problem-Solution" slide for the final presentation.
+Draft the "Problem-Solution" slide for the final presentation.